mveillon/lisser/README.md

 ├── config_overwrite.yml                    # user-defined configuration overwrites
 ```

-## Input

-The `data/{year}/Spending` spreadsheet can be an Excel sheet (.xlsx), a Numbers file (.numbers), a .csv file, or a .txt file formatted like a .csv.
-It should have a row for every transaction in which the user spent money that year.

-Note that income does not belong in these spreadsheets, and the numbers in the `Price` column should always be positive.
-Furthermore, the values in `Is Food` and `Controllable` should either be zero (no) or one (yes).

-## Output

-After running the `main.py` file once, there will be two sets of outputs.

-The main output are the graphs in `data/{year}/plots`.
-These are divided into graphs aggregated weekly and separated into monthly chunks, as well as graphs that analyze the whole year of data.
-Each monthly graph organizes its plots into folders with the name of the month e.g. `January`, `February`.
-The yearly graphs are all found in `data/{year}/plots/Combined`.

-There are also aggregations done on the full year of data.
-These are found at `data/{year}/aggregation.yml`.

 # Configuration

 There are a number of built-in plots and aggregations that can be found in the `base_config.yml` file.
 The user is free to edit these however they please.
 They also serve as an example.